LukasFernando/Udacity-Project-Code/README.md

 # Udacity-Project-Code

 <p> I learn Python one year ago.
-Since than I figure it out what I want to work.
-So I'm studing Data Science, Analyst, and stuff like that.
-I like Python and I want to learn more every day
+Since then I figured it out what I want to do.
+So I'm studying to learn more every day.
 <p> This project was amazing.
-I love Python and learn how to use this to Data Science was a big step, but not impossible.
+I like Python and learn how to use this to Data Science was a big step, but not impossible.

 #### Description of files
 <li> question_1